cosmos/cosmos-sdk/docs/rfc/rfc-003-crosslang.md

 3. if input data pointers point to additional buffers, then allocate these buffers in the new environment and update the **data pointers** in the target packet to point to the new buffers
 4. (optional) output data pointers may point to pre-allocated buffers or regions, but should generally have zero-length, if needed, do special handling of these
-5. after execution, copy the **output param space** and update the **output data pointers** in the source packet to point to the appropriate memory regions, copying and allocating memory as needed
+5. after execution, copy and allocate output buffers as needed, and update the **output data pointers** in the source packet to point to the appropriate memory regions

 ## Abandoned Ideas (Optional)